PetrKryslUCSD/HowToUseJuliaWithSublimeText3/How-to-use-Julia-with-Sublime-Text-3.md

 where my portable Sublime Text executable is invoked from within the Git shell.

 In order to get an executable file with the Sublime Text icon, I create a shortcut (for instance to be placed on their desktop), and I give it the icon (which is part of this repository).

+# How to make this sustainable

+If the above looks like a lot of work, maybe it is.
+I do find it worthwhile, though.
+Nevertheless, if one had to do this over and over again, I can see how this could be found an onerous task.
+Fortunately, this can be fixed with the portable version of Sublime Text: download and expand  the portable version  and tweak it according to the instructions above.
+That's it: even when using a new computer or a new version of Sublime Text, this configuration persists.
+There is no need to do this more than once.